 CitizenPath has a downloadable sample K-1 declaration that you can use as an example for your own statement.
 Each declaration is unique, and yours should contain your personal story.
 Generally, the U.S. citizen petitioner must meet these requirements.
 Therefore, the petitioner should write the K-1 declaration in his or her own words.
 It’s not necessary to sign in front of a notary or obtain a notarized signature.
 Include a sworn statement at the end of the K-1 declaration that swears to the truth of the statement.

 The U.S. citizen petition should write the K-1 declaration.
 However, the foreign national fiancé may provide a similar letter.
 It helps demonstrate that both parties have the intent to marry.
 If the foreign fiancé is unable to write the letter in English, provide a copy in his or her written language and a certified translation in English.

 The K-1 declaration is an important document, but it needs to be corroborated.
 That means you should provide evidence that shows it’s more than likely a true statement of facts.
-You’ll need to submit evidence with Form I-129F.
+You’ll need to submit evidence with the I-129F petition.